elcoco/fp_linker/README.md

 ## flatpak auto linker

-Flatpak names are difficult to remember and running "flatpak run blablabla" is hard.
+Flatpak names are difficult to remember and running "flatpak run bla.bla.blabla" is hard.
 This script automatically creates symlinks for flatpak applications.

 Features: